Jean2208/MyWebsite/_posts/2024-08-05-headless-htb.md

 Considering we only get a simple message when generating reports, it means that there's not much we can try.
 The fact that the message says "Systems are up..." suggests that commands are being run on the system when clicking on the button.

-I tried different combinations of commands to get a reverse shell and `curl` alongside a pipeline with `bash` is what ended up working.
+I tried different combinations of commands to get a reverse shell and `curl` alongside a pipe to `bash` is what ended up working.
 So let's go through the setup.

 First, create a script with a reverse shell command.